MicrosoftDocs/win32-pr.pt-br/desktop-src/direct3d9/d3dxcreatecubetexturefromfile.md

 ---
 # <a name="d3dxcreatecubetexturefromfile-function"></a>Função D3DXCreateCubeTextureFromFile

-Cria uma textura de cubo de um arquivo.
+Cria uma textura de cubo a partir de um arquivo.

 ## <a name="syntax"></a>Sintaxe